probmods/probmods2/readings/generative-models.md

 * **Javascript**.
 Experienced programmers who need an introduction to Javascript may find the [appendix on Javascript](13-appendix-js-basics.html) sufficient.
 Students who have limited experience programming are encouraged to check out [*Introduction to JavaScript*](https://www.codecademy.com/learn/introduction-to-javascript) from Codeacademy (esp.
 Chapters 1-8).

 * **Background in Mathematics**.
 This textbook requires a basic understanding of probability theory.
 The Khan Academy has a [gentle introduction](https://www.khanacademy.org/math/statistics-probability/probability-library) that should be sufficient for most students.

+* **More WebPPL**.
+There is also a textbook for WebPPL itself: [The Design and Impliementation of Probabilistic Programming Languages](http://dippl.org/).
+If you are struggling with WebPPL, the first three chapters may be helpful.